by Shemaiah Gonzalez

-Gonzalez is a freelance writer who contributes to Catholic News Service.
+Gonzalez is a freelance writer, who occasionally writes for Catholic News Service.